Applications Open – Apply by February 14, 2024

 Taught by Judge Greggory Maggs of the U.S. Court of Appeals for the Armed Forces, the originalism course explores the theory and practice of originalism as a method of constitutional interpretation.
 An accompanying course on Law & Economics, co-taught by two Scalia Law professors, will explore the economic concepts that underpin foundational legal principles to advance the rule of law and the free market system.
 Students will develop a deeper appreciation for the economic and constitutional principles that provide the basis for a system of limited government and free enterprise.

-Class sessions are held at the Scalia Law facilities conveniently located just across the Potomac River in Arlington, Virginia, and easily accessible on the Orange Line Metro train.
+Class sessions are held at the Scalia Law facilities conveniently located just across the Potomac River in Arlington, Virginia, and easily accessible on the Silver and Orange Line Metro trains.
 Founded in 1972 as the International School of Law in Washington, D.C., it merged with GMU in 1979 to become George Mason University School of Law.
 In 2016, it was renamed the Antonin Scalia Law School in memory of the late Supreme Court Justice.
 Scalia Law is home to an exceptional market-oriented faculty, placing them at the center of foundational debates on liberty, private property rights, constitutionally limited government and the economic analysis of law.
 Scalia Law also hosts research projects and programs through the Law and Economics Center and the Center for the Protection of Intellectual Property.

 Fellows will earn two credit hours awarded through Scalia Law upon successful completion of the coursework.